André Paulino

-André Luiz Paulino de Souza Motta (born 14 March 1985, in Rio de Janeiro), known as André Paulino, is a Brazilian footballer who plays for Madureira.
-Mainly a defensive midfielder, he can also play as a central defender.
+André Luiz Paulino de Souza Motta (born 14 March 1985, in Rio de Janeiro), known as André Paulino, is a Brazilian former professional footballer.
+Mainly a defensive midfielder, he also played as a centre-back.

 Club career

 André Paulino was loaned to Avaí in September 2007 and loaned to CFZ in August 2008.

 He only played once in 2011 Brazilian fourth division with Itumbiara, in September.